eitansuez/spring-petclinic-istio/README.md

 - Spring boot and actuator are the foundation of modern Spring applications
 - Spring data jpa and the mysql connector for database access
-- micrometer for exposing application metrics via a prometheus endpoint
+- micrometer for exposing application metrics via a Prometheus endpoint
 - micrometer-tracing for [propagating trace headers](https://istio.io/latest/docs/tasks/observability/distributed-tracing/overview/) through these applications

 ## Ingress Gateway configuration and routing